 When it comes to cardio workouts and burning fat, there aren’t many machines that come to mind, but two of the most popular are elliptical trainers and stationary bikes.

-Both of those pieces of equipment are excellent choices when it comes to cardio and calorie-burning, which can make it hard to pick the right one for you.
+Both of those pieces of equipment are excellent choices for both cardio and calorie-burning, which can make it hard to pick the right one for you.

 So, which would be better for you, a stationary exercise bike or an elliptical trainer?